-Prosilica GT standard and extended housing cameras can be mounted on a camera tripod by using the Prosilica GT tripod adapter.
+Prosilica GT Standard and Extended Format housing cameras can be mounted on a camera tripod by using the Prosilica GT tripod adapter.

 Contact the Allied Vision Sales team to purchase the Prosilica GT series tripod adapter (order code 02-5036A).